CeaseFireDiscussions/digitalgarden/src/site/notes/Gate of Wisdom/Offering/Offerings.md

 ### Trespass / [[Zunpublished/Guilt Offering\|Guilt Offering]] - Asham (אָשָׁם)
 - Offering Type: Sacrifice (expiatory)
 - Offered by: <mark style="background: #E0CC4BA6;">Individual</mark>
-- Offering for: <mark style="background: #E6852CA6;">Atonement for DELIBERATE specific sins requiring repayment and UNINTENTIONALLY violating set-apart things or ritual impurity.  </mark>
+- Offering for: <mark style="background: #E6852CA6;">Atonement for unintentional faithless acts in regard to any of the Lord's holy/set apart things.
+Atonement for what is not to be done against another, brought with restitution.</mark>
 	- Unintentional violating things which have been made holy and set-apart to God's service.
-	- A deliberate or negligent act against another person requiring both atonement and repayment
+	- A act against another person requiring both atonement and repayment.
-	- In regard to the deliberate.
-The Trespass/Guilt Offering is for deliberate acts, such as theft, extortion, lying about lost property, or swearing falsely, an act that harm another person.
+	- The Trespass/Guilt Offering is for deliberate acts, such as theft, extortion, lying about lost property, or swearing falsely, an act that harms another person.
 Intentional violations of trust or property necessitating both atonement (via the sacrifice) and restitution (returning the value plus a penalty).
-Example Leviticus 6:1–7.
+Example Leviticus 7:1–7.
 	- Brings context to "forgive our trespasses as we forgive those who trespass against us." [[The Scrolls/4.
 The Gospels and The Apostles/40 - Matthew/Matt-06#v9\|Matt-06#v9]]
 - Offered where: <mark style="background: #4DA6EDA6;">Altar in the Tabernacle courtyard</mark>
 - Scripture References: